UCL/rsd-cppcourse/session1/01scaffold.md

 };
 ```

+Here, `std::string` refers to the string type, which is not a part of the C++ language itself, but is part of the
+standard library. `std::` is used to refer to things from the standard library.

 because we've done this, when we have our reaction system, we can ask it for it's name:

 ``` c++